Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Introduction

-To this end, we introduce TRUSTEE, \textbf{T}ool lea\textbf{R}ning \textbf{U}sing \textbf{S}imula\textbf{TE}d \textbf{E}nvironments, a data-free method training tool calling agents with a local open-source LM as the only required resource.
-TRUSTEE uses an LM to generate the task, simulate the user, simulate tool responses, and evaluate the trajectories, which provides complete environments for tool learning while independent of any existing training data or tasks, human annotations or interactions, realistic executable tools, or verifiable environments engineered by experts or commercial LMs.
-Moreover, we design an \textbf{A}daptive \textbf{C}urriculum \textbf{L}earning (ACL) mechanism that takes the advantage of the dynamically controllable nature of the simulated environments and tasks, which controls the difficulty of the tasks in various aspects based on the reward of the last step adaptively and ensures a smooth learning process for the tool calling agent.
+To this end, we introduce TRUSTEE, \textbf{T}ool lea\textbf{R}ning \textbf{U}sing \textbf{S}imula\textbf{TE}d \textbf{E}nvironments, a cost-friendly method for training tool calling agents with a tool repository and an open-source LM as the only resources required.
+TRUSTEE uses an LM to generate the task, simulate the user, simulate tool responses, and evaluate the trajectories, which provides complete environments for tool learning while independent of any existing training data or tasks, human annotations or interactions, realistic executable tools, or verifiable environments engineered by experts or proprietary LMs.
+Moreover, we design an adaptive curriculum learning mechanism that takes the advantage of the dynamically controllable nature of the simulated environments and tasks, which controls the difficulty of the tasks in various dimensions adaptively and ensures a smooth learning process for the tool calling agent.

-Our empirical evaluation validates the effectiveness of TRUSTEE.
-The Qwen3-8B LM, when trained solely with environments simulated by itself, outperforms all the baselines which either require annotated data or need advanced commercial LMs to synthesize or instantiate the environments.
-This proves that, with sufficiently sophisticated designs, simulated environments may serve as a powerful approach to tool learning that can even beat realistic data or synthesized verifiable environments.
+Our experiments validate the effectiveness of TRUSTEE.
+For \textsc{Qwen3-8B-Base} and \textsc{Qwen3-4B}, TRUSTEE beats most of the baselines with performance gains in most cases.
+Moreover, the \textsc{Qwen3-8B} LM, when trained solely with environments simulated by itself, generally outperforms all the baselines which either require annotated data or need proprietary LMs to engineer the environments.
+This demonstrates that, with sufficiently sophisticated designs, simulated environments may be a powerful approach to tool learning that can even beat realistic data or synthesized verifiable environments.
+Finally, analysis from different perspectives justifies our design of TRUSTEE.

-Our contributions include: \begin{itemize} \item We introduce TRUSTEE, a paradigm of simulating every environment component with an LM for RL-based tool learning, paired with adaptive curriculum learning that dynamically keeps the tasks and environments at an appropriate difficulty for the agent. \item We run computational experiments and demonstrate the effectiveness of TRUSTEE, confirming even a fully simulated environment with an 8B open-source LM can lead to a competitive tool calling agent. \item We validate that tool learning does not necessarily require established data, realistic human interactions, executable tools, and verifiable environments from human experts or commercial LMs, moving a step towards cost-friendly tool learning. \end{itemize}
+Our contributions include: \begin{itemize} \item We introduce TRUSTEE, a paradigm of generating tasks and fully simulating environments with an LM for online tool learning. \item We propose adaptive curriculum learning for tool learning, which dynamically keeps the tasks and environments at an appropriate difficulty for the agent. \item Our experiments empirically validate the effectiveness of TRUSTEE backboned by a free 8B LM, demonstrating that tool learning does not necessarily require established data, realistic human interactions, executable tools, or verifiable environments from human experts or advanced proprietary LMs, moving a step towards democratized tool learning. \end{itemize}